iamdanielgreen/we-ll_build_a_ladder/process/level-ideas.md

 #### We'll Climb A Tree / We Pick Blackberries
 #### We'll Wait For A Train
 #### We'll Make A Sculpture

+##### (Notes from 20/07/2025)
+- Two parts of a "classical" sculpture (head and torso)
+- One player rolls heads along platform, other player moves torso.
+- - Win condition involves head landing on top of torso, roughly in position of neck (Head smiles?)
+- - If Head lands on shoulders, this doesn't count (Head shows sad face.)

 #### We'll Take A Walk
 ##### 28/07/2025, 21:59

 You think of this as the last level of the game, or at least that other levels may lead to this level.
 The two players find themselves on either side of of a large crowd.
 To win, the players slot themselves into two gaps in the crowd, joining a protest march.

+#### We'll Keep It Cool -> We'll Get A Drink

+**(Notes from 20/07/2025)**
+You have previously drawn some little guys resembling a cup and an ice cube, which could absolutely form the basis of a version of this level.
+- "We keep it cool?"
+- - -> Add the bottle of drink
+- - - "We get a drink"